-- a) The smelters and refiners reflected above do not include all of the smelters and refiners in Bahnson's supply chain, since the table only reflect smelters and refiners listed in product level CMRTs received from Suppliers, some Suppliers may not have identified all of their smelters or refiners and not all Suppliers responded to the Company's inquiries. - b) The table only includes entities that were listed as smelters or refiners on the Smelter Look-up tab list of the CMRT. - c) Smelter or refiner status information in the table is as of April 30, 2021.
+- a) The smelters and refiners reflected above do not include all of the smelters and refiners in Bahnson's supply chain, since the table only reflects smelters and refiners listed in product level CMRTs received from Suppliers, and some Suppliers provided "company" level CMRTs (meaning for all of their products, rather than specific to the products, components or materials that they sold to Bahnson), some Suppliers may not have identified all of their smelters or refiners and not all Suppliers responded to the Company's inquiries. - b) The table only includes entities that were listed as smelters or refiners on the Smelter Look-up list tab of the CMRT. - c) Smelter or refiner status information in the table is as of May 2, 2022.
 Smelter or refiner status reflected in the table is based solely on information made publicly available by the RMI without independent verification by the Company. - d) "Conformant" means that a smelter or refiner has successfully completed an assessment against the applicable RMAP standard or an equivalent cross-recognized assessment.
-Included smelters or refiners were not necessarily Conformant for all or part of 2020 and may not continue to be Conformant for any future period. - e) "Active" means that the smelter or refiner has committed to undergo an RMAP assessment, completed the relevant documents and scheduled the on-site assessment.
-These may be in the pre-assessment, assessment or corrective action phases of the assessment. - f) "On Look-Up Tab List Only" means that a smelter or refiner is listed on the Smelter Look-up tab list of the CMRT, but is not listed as "Conformant" or "Active."
+Included smelters or refiners were not necessarily Conformant for all or part of 2021 and may not continue to be Conformant for any future period. - e) "Active" means that the smelter or refiner is currently engaged in the RMAP but a conformance determination has yet to be made. - f) "Smelter Look-up List Tab Only" means that a smelter or refiner is listed on the Smelter Look-up list tab of the CMRT, but is not listed as "Conformant" or "Active."
+The RMI notes on its website that the operational impacts of COVID-19 have led to postponements of some RMAP assessments.
+The RMI website also notes that, due to the eligibility criteria for an RMAP assessment, smelters are sometimes removed from the Conformant list because they are no longer operational and not because they are non-conformant to the standard.